andwn/cave-story-md/.github/CONTRIBUTING.md

 ### Music

-The sound driver used in XGM from SGDK.
+The sound driver used is XGM from SGDK.
 The only real restrictions for this are:

 - The file must be a VGM, created in Deflemask or similar
 - The file should be a reasonable size (depends on how many WAV samples are needed)